vladinator1000/blog/content/blog/shader-editor-part-1.md

     }
 ```

 Following this pattern we can tell WebGPU what to expect and start rendering frame by frame.
-There's a lot that goes into this function, if you'd like to delve deeper: [WebGPU Fundamentals](https://webgpufundamentals.org/webgpu/lessons/).
+There's a lot that goes into this, for a more detailed explanation: [WebGPU Fundamentals](https://webgpufundamentals.org/webgpu/lessons/webgpu-fundamentals.html).

-For now, it's important to understand that we're preparing commands on the CPU and sending them to the GPU for execution every frame.
+In general, the `frame()` function is preparing commands on the CPU and sending them to the GPU for execution every frame.

 ```ts
   startRendering() {